Looking after yourself: Health and Wellbeing for Carers, family and friends

 Supporting somebody with mental ill health can be isolating and daunting.
 Meeting with others who have similar experiences, learning new skills and improving your existing knowledge can make life as a carer much easier.
 This course, provides you with a better understanding of the problems you may face as a carer and helps you to build the skills needed to make your life easier.

 This course has been developed in partnership with a number of the Trust’s carers to make the course specific for people who care for people with dementia, mental health and/or substance misuse problems.

 By the end of this course, you will:

-- Learn how to relax and take time for yourself.
+- Meet other carers and learn to relax and take time for yourself

 We define a carer as: “A person who provides unpaid practical or emotional support to someone with a disability, addiction or illness.
 The person may be a relative, partner, friend or neighbour.
 A carer can be of any age and may be a young person providing assistance to a parent or another person.
 A carer may live with the person they care for or provide support from a distance.”